litmuschaos/chaos-exporter/README.md

   To learn more about Litmus Chaos Experiments & the Litmus Chaos Operator, visit this link: [Litmus Docs](https://docs.litmuschaos.io/)

-- The exporter is tied to a Chaos-operator deployment resource, which, in-turn is associated with all chaosengines in the cluster.
+- typically deployed along with the chaos-operator deployment, which, in-turn is associated with all chaosengines in the cluster.

-- The exporter is typically deployed as a sidecar to the Litmus Chaos Operator Deployment, but can be launched as a separate deployment as well.

 - Two types of metrics are exposed:

-  - Fixed: ClusterTotalExperimentCount, ClusterTotalPassedCount, ClusterTotalFailedCount, EngineTotalExperimentCount, EnginePassedExperimentCount, EngineFailedExperimentCount, EngineWaitingExperimentCount  which are derived from the ChaosEngine specification upfront
+  - Common: These metrics are derived from the chaosengine spec/status without and are common to every chaosengine.

   - Dymanic: Individual Experiment Run Status.
 The list of experiments may vary across ChaosEngines (or newer tests may be patched into it.